pyblosxom/pyblosxom/docs/comments.rst

 Comments plugin
 ===============

-There's a comments plugin that many PyBlosxom users use and which is sort of supported, but needs a lot of work.
+There's a comments plugin that many Pyblosxom users use and which is sort of supported, but needs a lot of work.

 Pros:

 * it's entirely in your control
 * you can extend and modify it to meet your needs
-* a lot of PyBlosxom users use it
+* a lot of Pyblosxom users use it

 Cons: